 2016 WILL AWARDS

-The Women in Law Leadership (WILL) Awards are delighted to announce the creation of the Law Firm Award, to recognize the law firm in Alberta that best demonstrates leadership in fostering an inclusive environment for female lawyers.
+The Women in Law Leadership (WILL) Awards are delighted to announce the winners of the 2016 WILL Awards:

-The inaugural Law Firm Award will be presented at the sixth annual WILL Awards on November 17th, 2016 at the Fairmont Hotel Macdonald in Edmonton.
-Nominations are now open.
+The awards will be presented at the sixth annual WILL Awards Dinner on Thursday, November 17th, 2016 at the Fairmont Hotel Macdonald in Edmonton.
+Tickets are now available.

 2016 LIFETIME ACHIEVEMENT AWARD WINNER